Pagure/pagure/doc/usage/markdown.rst

 ^^^^^^^^^^^^^

 Need to embed a link to somewhere else?
 No problem!
-You can create an in-line link by wrapping the text in `[ ]` and appending the the URL in parentheses `( )` immediately after.
+You can create an in-line link by wrapping the text in `[ ]` and appending the URL in parentheses `( )` immediately after.

 `Pagure is used by the [Fedora Project](https://fedoraproject.org).`